dLinero-KBAs/dlinero-KBAs.github.io/README.md

 │
 └───methods
 │   └───   Workflow.jpeg                  : Workflow schema
-│   └───   howto_.jpg                     : Screenshots of the method to clone the repository
+│   └───   howto_.jpg                     : Screenshots of the method to clone the
-│   └───   GIFS                           : GIFS to preview example outputs
 │
 └───outputs
 │    └───   Map_1.png                     : Example of the output of map function 1